ronaldnetawat/NN-from-scratch/README.md

-# Building a Neural Network library from Scratch in Python
+# A Neural Network library from Scratch in Python